Documentation Platform

 - Custom DSL syntax highlighting with Monaco editor integration for Shoreline's Op language

-- Dynamic provider configuration with real-time content updates based on user's cloud environment
+- Dynamic provider configuration with real-time content updates based on the user's cloud environment

-- Advanced search functionality with Algolia integration across 185,000+ words of content
+- Advanced search functionality with Algolia integration across all content

 - Multi-modal documentation supporting CLI, UI, Notebook, and Terraform workflows